utelecon/utelecon.github.io/en/articles/online-interaction/index.md

 ### What You Can Do in Discord

-1. **Voice Chat**: You can create a voice channel and enjoy voice calls with multiple people.
+1. **Voice chat**: You can create a voice channel and enjoy voice calls with multiple people.
 Noise reduction and easy grouping are available.
 2. **Text chat**: You can also use the text channel to conduct a text conversation.
 3. **Screen sharing**: During voice chat, you can share your computer screen with your caller by clicking on the TV icon.
 4. **Video chatting**: You can use video chatting not only between individuals, but also between multiple people by setting up a group DM in advance.